tardate/LittleArduinoProjects/README.md

 * [Custom Fritzing Parts](./FritzingParts) - Most projects have a circuit schematic drawn with the wonderful [Fritzing](http://fritzing.org/home/) application.
 But often I needed a non-standard part for the diagram.
 Here they are.
 * [PlotNValues](./processing/PlotNValues) - a [Processing](https://www.processing.org/download/) script that reads 1..n values from the serial port and plots on stacked charts.
 I've often used this as a super-low-rent stand-in for an oscilliscope.

-## 81 Projects...
+## 82 Projects...
-Latest addition - [Led4Digit7Segment/DoubleShiftWithFETs](./playground/Led4Digit7Segment/DoubleShiftWithFETs) - driving a 4-Digit 7-Segment display with only 3 pins, using two 74HC595 shift registers and some n-channel FETs.
+Latest addition - [EMRDetection/MobileRFDetectorKit](./Electronics101/EMRDetection/MobileRFDetectorKit) - build and investigate a commercially available "mobile phone signal" detector kit.

 | Project                                                            | Category                   | Description                               |
 |--------------------------------------------------------------------|----------------------------|-------------------------------------------|